What to Expect on Accepted Students Day!

 During Accepted Students Day:

-• Take pictures throughout your visit to remember certain locations which will remind you how you felt during that moment…touring the dorm rooms, the quad, the dining halls, classrooms, Main street, the stadiums, etc
+• Take pictures throughout the visit to remember certain locations that will remind your student how they felt during the moment…touring the dorm rooms, the quad, the dining halls, classrooms, Main Street, the stadiums, etc.

 • Ask to see multiple dorm room options if possible.
-Sometimes the tour only includes the nicest dorm rooms but if available, ask to visit a few options.
+Sometimes, the tour only includes the nicest dorm rooms but if available, ask to visit a few options (traditional, apartment style, quad style etc).

-• Be sure to eat the food in the dining hall since that is where you will eat most of the time during your freshman year.
-Also, be sure to eat at a local pizza place, breakfast shop, smoothie/coffee bar for those off campus adventures.
+• Be sure to eat the food in the dining hall since that is where the student will spend most of the time during freshman year.
+Also, eat at a local pizza place, breakfast shop, smoothie/coffee bar for those off-campus adventures.

-• If offered, attend a class within your major.
-If you cannot attend an actual class, be sure to attend the academic session offered.
-Typically the Academic Advisors, professors and current students are the presenters so it’s helpful to be able to ask any questions directly to the people most directly involved with the program.
+• If offered, attend a class within your student’s major or the academic session.
+Typically, the academic advisors, professors, and current students are the presenters, so it’s helpful to be able to ask any questions directly to the people most directly involved with the program.

 • Check out the Student Life, Extracurricular Clubs, Greek Life, Sports, and Study Abroad sessions to learn all that the school offers in addition to academic life.